Tyrone Taylor Player Props: Brewers vs. Rockies

 Tyrone Taylor At The Plate

-- Taylor is hitting .175 with three doubles, three home runs and two walks.
+- Taylor is hitting .188 with three doubles, four home runs and two walks.

-- In 15 of 31 games this season (48.4%), Taylor has reached via hit, and that includes multiple hits twice.

-- Taylor has driven in a run in seven games this year (22.6%), including one multiple-RBI game.
+- Taylor has driven in a run in eight games this year (25.0%), including two games with multiple runs batted in.

-- He has scored a run in six of 31 games so far this year.
+- In seven of 32 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.